Tamara-dw/Capstone-Project/README.md

 ✅ Dashboard to view upcoming appointments (sorted by date)

-✅ Doctor management (name, specialization, contact info)

-✅ Secure authentication using Django’s built-in system

-✅ PostgreSQL database integration

 # Challenges & Solutions

---Displaying appointments in chronological order	Used order_by('appointment_datetime') in DashboardView
+● Displaying appointments in chronological order	Used order_by('appointment_datetime') in DashboardView

---Keeping user-specific appointments only	Filtered appointments by patient=self.request.user in the views
+● Keeping user-specific appointments only	Filtered appointments by patient=self.request.user in the views

 # Future Improvements

---Allow doctors to have their own login and manage their schedules.
+● Allow doctors to have their own login and manage their schedules.

---Add email notifications for upcoming appointments.
+● Add email notifications for upcoming appointments.

---Enhance dashboard UX with interactive calendar view.
+● Enhance dashboard UX with interactive calendar view.